sumnerevans/sumnerevans.com/content/2019-dc-transatlantic-cruise/2019-06-01-london-england.rst

 Despite the fact that its main funding sources seem to be tourists buying tickets for tours, the gift shop, and the Government, Westminster Abbey is also an operating Anglican congregation.
-As such, they conduct services throughout the week including Choral Evensong.
+As such, they conduct services throughout the week including Choral Evensong which is what I attended.
 There was quite a queue outside of the Abbey of people wanting to attend the service.
 Most seemed to be tourists who were either interested in attending a service, or interested in getting to go inside of the Abbey when there aren't hundreds of other tourists.
 I was primarily there for the first, but the lack of irreverent tourists was nice.

 I'm sure some were also there to try and grab a picture inside the Abbey while there weren't that many people around, but photos are prohibited for people attending the service (which is a good thing in my book).
-That's the funny thing about vacation pictures; taking pictures of static things like monuments and buildings is fairly pointless (not saying that I'm not guilty of this).
+That's the funny thing about vacation pictures: taking pictures of static things like monuments and buildings is fairly pointless (not saying that I'm not guilty of this).
 I mean, if you think about it, iconic locales have had *many* professional photographers take photos of the exact same thing that you are trying to take a picture of.